Bertram

 How does the suburb of Bertram's income rank nationally?

-AreaSearch's latest postcode level ATO data for FY-23 reveals that income in the suburb of Bertram is below the national average, with the median assessed at $55,271 while the average income stands at $63,491.
-This contrasts to Greater Perth's figures of a median income of $60,748 and an average income of $80,248.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-23, the suburb of Bertram had a median income among taxpayers of $55,271 with the average level standing at $63,491.
+This is below the national average and compares to levels of $60,748 and $80,248 across Greater Perth respectively.
 Based on Wage Price Index growth of 9.62% since FY-23, current estimates would be approximately $60,588 (median) and $69,599 (average) as of September 2025.

 What is the disposable income in the suburb of Bertram?